 “The Story of My Wife,” budgeted at Euros 10 million ($11.2 million), is an adaptation of Milan Fust’s 1942 novel of the same name.
 The story, a variation of the legend of the Flying Dutchman, is set in the 1920s.
 In it sea captain Jakob Storr makes a bet in a cafe with a friend that he will marry the first woman who enters the place, and then in walks Lizzy.
 Fust’s novel was first published in Hungary in 1942, but only translated into English in the late 1980s, when it became a literary sensation.

 The first phase of principal photography finished in Hamburg recently.
 Further shooting locations include Budapest and Malta.
-The film is supported by the Hungarian National Film Fund, Eurimages and Arte.
+The film is supported by the Hungarian National Film Fund, Eurimages, RAI Cinema and Arte, among others.

 Agnes Havas, CEO of the Hungarian National Film Fund, said: “I’m delighted that a pearl of Hungarian literature, Milan Fust’s enigmatic novel ‘The Story of My Wife’ will be adapted for the big screen in European co-production, majority supported by Hungary’s Film Fund.
 The novel has been translated into more than 20 languages, published all around the world and available in online bookstores.
 I can’t wait to see the English-language film version starring world cinema’s finest talents.”

 Also in the cast are Gijs Naber (“How to Avoid Everything”), Louis Garrel (“Redoubtable”), Josef Hader (“Stefan Zweig: Farewell to Europe”), Sergio Rubini (“The Stuff of Dreams”) and Jasmine Trinca (“Honey”).

 What led you to adapt Milan Fust’s book as your next project?